 3. Not knowing everything

 Trust me, you won’t always have the answers and that’s OK!
 Learn how to admit when you don’t know something and have no shame about it.
 Do your best to find the answer from someone or something that does, and follow-up with the customer in a timely fashion.
-In the meantime, learn how to search for things quickly like a pro!

 What you do really matters